 Attention-deficit/hyperactivity disorder (ADHD) is one of the most common mental disorders affecting children.
 ADHD also affects many adults.
 Symptoms of ADHD include inattention (not being able to keep focus), hyperactivity (excess movement that is not fitting to the setting) and impulsivity (hasty acts that occur in the moment without thought).

 A 2008 study surveyed 13,000 Danish children with behavioral problems.
-Those whose mothers reported cell phone while pregnant or who reported cell phone use by their children early in were 80% more likely to have symptoms of ADHD.
+Those whose mothers reported cell phone while pregnant or who reported cell phone use by their children early in their lives were 80% more likely to have symptoms of ADHD.

 Since then, the body of evidence linking cell phone radiation to ADHD has expanded considerably.
 And in 2017, a pair of researchers surveyed the published science on this question and concluded “symptoms of retarded memory, learning, cognition, attention, and behavioral problems have been reported in numerous studies and are similarly manifested in autism and attention deficit hyperactivity disorders, as a result of” exposure to cell phone radiation.